gache-ru/gache-ru/README.md

 # 👋 Hi, I'm @Gacheru

 **🚀 FullStack Developer** | **💡 Startups Enthusiast**
-Passionate about building scalable systems and contributing to open-source innovation.
+Passionate about building scalable systems and open to contributing to open-source innovation.

 ---